-Rituals don’t have to come from a religion.
+Rituals like a unity candle ceremony don’t have to come from a religion.
 They reflect a human love of storytelling, and they can simply be part of the occasion you’ve devised to help tell a story to your friends and loved ones.

 How do you know if you’re a humanist?
 You’re invited to take our quiz and find out.